reifukuzawa/reifukuzawa.github.io/projects/unemploymentvisualizationvr.md

 ## **Impact**
 By leveraging VR's **immersive capabilities**, our system makes complex unemployment data more accessible and enables users to **identify trends and regional impacts** that might be less apparent in traditional visualizations.
 This project **demonstrates the potential of VR for economic data analysis**, offering a novel approach to understanding historical unemployment patterns.

+Formatted using ChatGPT for improved readability and structure.